zinongli/T5577_Raw_Writer/README.md

 ## To-Do:

 - [ ] Update writing success icon as Willy did in momentum app catalog repo.
 - [ ] Edit the directory handling into using OFW built-in functions storage_simply_mkdir.
+Also Flipper format.
 Credit auguzanellato.